daniel-broadhead/daily-dev/notes/Week_4_Notes.md

 - learned some about the 3 power problem.
 - practice with re package. practice with indices and data types
 - 2 pointer problem with moving zeroes, tricky soln for my brain
+- strings are immutable. learned more string methods

 # DSA